frankframework/frank-manual/docs/source/testing/ladybug/introduction/introduction.rst

 This tutorial is based on an electronic archive that Wearefrank! built for one of their customers.
 The archive has a portal before it that handles requests from users.
-The portal does calls on the archive to service the user.
+The portal accesses the archive to service the user.

 Wearefrank! cannot give everyone access to the real archive.
 Therefore,